Fits in dogs

 The duration of the fit may be a matter of seconds or minutes only, or the attacks may be repeated at intervals.
 Sometimes the condition persists for hours or days without any marked periods of remission.
-The severity of such fits may be so marked that they continue even when the dog is under anaesthesia.
+The severity of such fits in dogs may be so marked that they continue even when the dog is under anaesthesia.

 The attacks may disappear and never return or they may recur after long or short intervals during puppyhood, sometimes with occasional appearances throughout the animal’s life.
 Much depends upon whether the cause can be discovered and is capable of removal, or if it involves irreversible changes that have taken place in the brain.